German submarine U-154 (1941)

 German submarine U-154 was a Type IXC U-boat of Nazi Germany's Kriegsmarine built for service during World War II.
 The keel for this boat was laid down on 21 September 1940 at the DeSchiMAG AG Weser yard in Bremen, Germany as yard number 996.
 She was launched on 21 April 1941 and commissioned on 2 August under the command of Korvettenkapitän Walther Kölle.

 The submarine began her service life with training as part of the 4th U-boat Flotilla; moving on to the 2nd flotilla for operations.
 She conducted eight patrols, sinking ten ships.

-Although it was believed to be sunk by the Colombian Destroyer ARC Caldas during a short encounter near San Andrés Island in 1944, the U-154 escaped without damage.
+Although she was believed to be sunk by the Colombian Destroyer ARC Caldas during a short encounter near San Andrés Island in 1944, the U-154 escaped without damage.
 Using spare oil and some damaged torpedo tubes, the Germans were able to fake the oil slick and wreckage.

 U-154 was sunk by the US destroyer escorts and northwest of Madeira on 3 July 1944.